 Diana holds a BA in economics and social studies from Wesleyan University and an MBA from Harvard Business School.
 She is a member of the Council on Foreign Relations, the Bretton Woods Committee, and the Pacific Council on International Policy.

-“Government by design: Four principles for a better public sector,” McKinsey, December 2013
+“Government by design: Four principles for a better public sector,” McKinsey & Company, December 2013

 “Open data: Unlocking innovation and performance with liquid information,” McKinsey Global Institute, October 2013